KelvinShadewing/supertux-advance/README.md

 * Fireballs have long range, but a slow rate of fire.
 Use them tactically; don't rely on them for up-close combat.
 That's best left to jumping and sliding.
 * Muffins found in [?] boxes will restore health.
 Blueberry restores 1 health points, and strawberry restores 4 health.
 Moldy green muffins will take health from you.
 * On normal and easy mode, you'll recieve an extra life point after each boss.
 You don't get such boons on hard mode; you'll have to make do with the starting amount.
-* Tux's fireballs don't rely on powerups for him to use them, so don't worry about being left defenseless if you get hurt.
+* Tux's fireballs won't be lost if you get hurt.
 You can also aim them up and down.
 * You can swim in all directions, but fireballs will not work in water.
 Head for the surface if you get into trouble.
 * If you're going for a speed run, slide just before leaving an edge for a small boost, then jump to preserve the momentum.
 There's no friction in the air, so keep off the ground as much as you can!

+## FAQ

+Q: The game crashed.
+The log says a function wasn't defined.

+A: The game may need a newer version of Brux GDK.